AkankshaShinde3/HeavenHub/readme.md

 # Heaven Hub

-Heaven Hub is a full-stack MERN application that allows users to list, discover, and book accommodations.
+Heaven Hub is a full-stack application that allows users to list, discover, and book accommodations.
 The project follows the MVC architecture and uses EJS templating for server-side rendering.
 It is built with a strong focus on clean structure, authentication, and real-world usability.

 ## Live Demo
 [View Deployed Site](https://heavenhub-73y2.onrender.com/listings)